Monroe County Humidifier Installation & Repair

 Warm Mist Humidifier

 Warm mist humidifiers, on the other hand, distribute heated moisture into your space, which can make your temperature rise a few degrees.
 Warm mist humidifiers are helpful when you want to maintain a warm indoor temperature in the wintertime.
 They heat the water to boiling until it vaporizes.
-Then, heat energy helps move moisturized air throughout your space.
+Then the heat energy helps move moisturized air throughout your space.

 In-duct humidifiers work in a similar fashion, using your forced air furnace to humidify the air at the same time you heat your space.
 Warm mist humidifiers are not as well suited for large areas as cool mist models.
 Instead, these humidifiers work best in smaller areas like bedrooms and offices.